 Spare Room

-A spare room is a great location for a home gym.
+A spare bedroom is a great location for a home gym.
 All too often, unused rooms can accumulate storage and unwanted furniture so if you are committed to incorporating more fitness into your lifestyle, now is the time for that clear out.
 You will be amazed at how much space a newly cleared room can provide.
 If you haven't got alternative places for storage, then consider storage racks to allow more floor space.
 To protect your ligaments and tendons from injury, also look at gym mats to absorb impact from repetitive movements and weights.

-Garage
+Garage Gym

 Garages are a popular solution to working out at home.
 Like unused rooms of the house, they often gather storage, tools and let's be honest, household junk.
 For maximum benefit, clear the garage space first before setting up your gym.
 Use racks and mounted storage if necessary but the area should be free from obstacles and non-gym equipment.
-As outdoor buildings can be draughty and noisy, Anti-Shock tiles are the ideal floor option for reducing sound and keeping the space insulated in cooler months.
+As outdoor buildings can be draughty and noisy, extra thick gym tiles are the ideal floor option for reducing sound and keeping the space insulated in cooler months.

 Outdoor Garden Room

-For many people, space indoors is limited.
-This is where modular outbuildings come in.
-Available in all shapes, sizes and materials, Garden rooms are the modern answer to additional living space.
-Homeowners use these spaces as offices, hobby rooms, play areas and very commonly, gyms.
 Modular buildings such as these do not need to be expensive, there are more economic ways of creating a sheltered outdoor gym using less costly materials.
 The most important aspect of an outdoor gym is that it provides suitable shelter for use in all weathers and protects your gym equipment.
 A safe and durable outdoor surface is also key for protecting your external substrate from damage while supporting your body from fatigue.

 Basement or Loft Gym